Tommy Fury: Cancelled bout with Darren Till

-Return to the ring

 On 14 April 2025, Fury took to Twitter to announce his return after over 18 months of inactivity in the ring.
 He announced he would be fighting in Budapest, Hungary against an unknown opponent.
 It was later announced Fury would be fighting Bosnian boxer, Kenan Hanjalic (5–1) on 9 May at the MTK Arena.
 Fury won the 6 round fight by unanimous decision.